 - Organized program for learning care of self and environment.

-- Child can work where she/he is comfortable, moves and talks at will (yet does not disturbs others); group work is voluntary and negotiable.
+- Child can work where she/he is comfortable, moves and talks at will (yet does not disturb others); group work is voluntary and negotiable.

 - Organized program to help parents to understand the Montessori philosophy and participate in the learning process.